11 Writing Contests for High School Students with Cash Awards

 3. Nonfiction: a personal or academic essay (1,500 words or fewer)

-A first, second, and third place winner is selected in each category.
-First place winners are awarded $500, second place $250, and third place $125.
+A first-, second-, and third-place winner is selected in each category.
+First-place winners receive $500, second place receives $250, and third place receives $125.

-There is no fee to enter this competition, which typically runs from September 3 to November 1 each year, with winners posted on the website in mid-April.
+The competition typically runs from September 3 to November 1 each year, with winners posted on the website in mid-April.
+And the best part?
+There is no fee to enter!

 11. YouthPLAYS

-Students under the age of 19 may submit a one-act, non-musical play of at least ten pages for consideration.
-The play submitted should be the work of a single author, appropriate for high school audiences, and contain at least two characters, with one or more of those characters being youths in age-appropriate roles.
+Playwriting is an art form; the only way to improve is to start as soon as possible.
+That is why students under 19 are highly encouraged to submit a one-act, non-musical play of at least ten pages for consideration.
+The play presented should be the work of a single author, appropriate for high school audiences, and contain at least two characters, with one or more of those characters being youths in age-appropriate roles.
 The contest encourages large casts with multiple female roles.

 One winner will receive $200, have their play published by YouthPLAYS, and receive a copy of Great Dialog, a program for writing dialog.
 One runner-up will receive $50 and a copy of Great Dialog.